-Heading back to that origin story of yours, I’m kind of curious, you know, that transition, and what the biggest challenge was for you of kind of going from, you know, being in the agency space and, you know, working as part of a business and then transitioning out the taking a product and, you know, really being on your own and evolving something in that direction.
-So I’m just kind of interested in that, that period of time for you and what that transition was, like, you know, both emotionally and some of the challenges that challenges that maybe you faced.
+Heading back to that origin story of yours, I'm kind of curious, you know, that transition, and what the biggest challenge was for you of kind of going from, you know, being in the agency space and, you know, working as part of a business and then transitioning out to taking a product and, you know, really being on your own and evolving something in that direction.
+So I'm just kind of interested in that, that period of time for you and what that transition was like.
+You know, both emotionally and some of the challenges that challenges that maybe you faced.

 Mark Stralka 9:06

 Yeah, I think the biggest challenge so towards the end of Kazaam , we probably had about 35 people.
 And, you know, I was kind of running that team after we had been acquired a big part of that team.
 And so I always had a group of people I could bounce ideas off of, we had designers on staff who could come up with things.
 We had copywriters, so you could write the, the text that went on the website.
 So having that team of people who were also my friends, too, that was probably the biggest challenge was leaving that, that that crew that we kind of grown with over the last, you know, five-six years, and kind of, you know, setting up shop as really with myself, you know, to start with.
 And still trying to maintain these large contracts with these pharma companies that were already in process.
 And so it was really kind of getting used to being kind of a solopreneur knowing that I was eventually going to grow the team again, and build that out, but really trying to get off the ground with, you know, funding it just from revenue, not trying to dip into my savings or raise venture.
 So that was kind of another challenge was trying to grow it organically really trying to keep it from, you know, slow and steady.
 But, you know, I think that was another challenge as well.